njam-data/NJCI-Styles/README.md

         -   add a small photo within the article.
 Just following the same instructions with the medium photo but choose small instead.
 Make sure there are a few paragraphs above and below the small image to maintain the flow.

-        -   hr breaks.
+        -   line breaks.
 Add a custom HTML block then add `<hr>` inside it

-        -   block quotes
+        -   block quotes: select the relevant text and click the speech bubble button.
+There is a place to credit the source.

         -  ![block quote photo](./images/quote.png)